 - Doesn’t have a Western Power number/sticker on the pole

-- Check if it one of the street lights identified on the Western Power Register
+- Check if it is one of the street lights identified on the Western Power Register

 The Town of Mosman Park maintains approximately 54kms of footpath/shared path within Mosman Park.
 Footpaths and shared paths provide a stable uninterrupted travel path for pedestrians and cyclists (where applicable) to safely make their way about the Town.